216Giorgiy/NetClient.Rest/README.md

 A NetClient implementation supporting REST APIs.
 Note: Add, edit, and delete functionality is coming soon.

 Create a class that models the return data.
+Support for JsonSerializationSettings is built-in for more precise control of how data is serialized and deserialized.
 ```c#
 public class RawBlock
 {